Lean Body16 min read

 Dosing escalation

 In clinical settings, semaglutide dosing follows a gradual escalation designed to minimize gastrointestinal side effects.
-The standard approach starts at 0.25mg weekly for four weeks, then 0.5mg for four weeks, escalating stepwise toward the target dose.
+The specific titration schedule is set by the FDA label and managed by the prescribing physician.

 For weight management, the FDA-approved target is 2.4mg weekly (Wegovy).
 For type 2 diabetes, it is 1.0mg or 2.0mg weekly (Ozempic).
 Many people receiving semaglutide for diabetes are on lower doses than those studied for weight management.